-5.4 Prior to adopting its current policy, the Board consulted specifically on the use of Occasional Licences and the possibility of placing a limit on the number of applications which would be considered by the Board under the scheme of delegation.
-Following consideration of responses to the consultation, the Board has agreed that where applications for Occasional Licences are received for a continuous trading period of more than two months or alternatively more than four consecutive applications, then such further applications will generally be referred to a meeting of the Board for determination.
+5.4 The Board consulted specifically on the use of Occasional Licences and the greater enforcement of referring repeated applications to the Board for consideration.
+The Board has agreed that where applications for Occasional Licences are received for a continuous trading period of more than three months or alternatively more than six consecutive applications, then such further applications will generally be referred to a meeting of the Board for determination unless an exceptional case has already been made.
+These exceptional cases (eg. listed buildings) will be determined on a case by case basis.

+Applicants should therefore be mindful that there could be a period of time at the end of an occasional license and before any consideration by the Board of a further application.
+This period will be unlicensed and alcohol display or sales would not be permitted.
+Applicants are therefore encouraged to apply early if they anticipate needing to continue with sequential occasional licenses beyond 3 months.
+The Board is not responsible for any ‘gap’ period between licenses if it is due to referral to the Board after 3 months.